 There are four switches to the left of the CREATE / LEARN button.
 BSEL0 and BSEL1 are used to set the baud rate of the decoder as shown in the chart below.
-The Keyfob transmitter is set to 9,600bps, so BSEL0 should be on and BSEL1 should be off.
-If the switch is up, then the line is high (on); if down, then the line is low (off).
+The Long-Range Handheld Transmitter is set to 9,600bps, so BSEL0 should be on and BSEL1 should be off.
+If the switch is up, then the line is high (on); if down, the line is low (off).